AlaaEbrahim0/aspnetcore-mvc-heroGallery/README.md

 Hero Gallery
 ============

-This project is a Hero Gallery built using ASP.NET Core, Entity Framework Core, HTML, CSS, JS, Bootstrap, and jQuery.
+The hero gallery project was built using ASP.NET Core, Entity Framework Core, SQL Server, HTML, CSS, JS, Bootstrap, and jQuery.
 The purpose of this system is to manage hero data, including personal information, abilities, and power levels.

 Getting Started
 ---------------